viaDragonz/VNN/docs/README.md

 "If its broken, dont fix it."

 ## Jota#7661
-Jota, the guy who asked ACFC to upload this bot on GitHub so he can help.
+Jota, the guy who asked ACFC to upload this bot on GitHub so he could help.

 "Penis"
 ## 2Eggs#1337